gordonnguyen/connect-linkedin-chrome-extension/README.md

 ### Executing program

+* Make sure you are logged in on LinkedIn.
-* Choose a text file containing LinkedIn profile links.
+* Choose a text file containing LinkedIn profile links (Ex: `https://www.linkedin.com/in/aadarshsrivatsav/`).
-* Click Start to run the program, page(s) will close automatically after it is finished.
+* Click Start to run the program, page(s) will close automatically after the profile is added.

 ## Version History